Dynamic Test-Time Augmentation via Differentiable Functions: Experiments

 \subsection{Training and Evaluation Settings}

-In this paper, we use two settings, blind and non-blind settings, for training and evaluation.
-In the non-blind setting adopted by existing studies~\cite{lp,urie} uses the corruption dataset~\cite{IN-C}.
+In this study, two settings were used for training and evaluation: blind and non-blind.
+In the non-blind setting, which is used in the existing literature~\cite{lp,urie}, the corruption dataset~\cite{IN-C} is used.
 This dataset consists of 19 types of corruption with five severity levels generated by the algorithm.
-15 corruptions are used for training as \textit{Seen} corruptions\footnote{Gaussian noise, Shot noise, Impulse noise, Defocus blur, Glass blur, Motion blur, Zoom blur, Snow, Frost, Fog, Brightness, Contrast, Elastic transform, Pixelate, JPEG.}, and four corruptions are used for testing as \textit{Unseen} corruptions\footnote{Speckle noise, Gaussian blur, Spatter, Saturation.}. \textit{Seen} and \textit{Unseen} corruptions consist of the same four categories: noise, blur, weather, and digital, so this is a setting in which we know in advance the type of corruption that occurs during the test time.
-In this setting, we know in advance the type of corruption (\eg noise) in the test set, so we use this knowledge to generate artificial corruption (\eg Gaussian noise), which we then use as \textit{Seen} for training.
+15 corruptions are used for training as \textit{Seen} corruptions, and four corruptions are used for testing as \textit{Unseen} corruptions. \textit{Seen} and \textit{Unseen} corruptions consist of the same four categories (noise, blur, weather, and digital).
+In this setting, the type of corruption (\eg noise) in the test set is known in advance, so this knowledge is used to generate artificial corruption (\eg Gaussian noise), which is then used as \textit{Seen} for training.
 However, this setting is often impractical because test set corruption is often unknown.
 Therefore, we introduce a new training and evaluation setting, the blind setting, which has no assumption on test-time distribution shifts.
-In the blind setting, we cannot use artificial corruptions for training, so we use data augmentations like AugMix~\cite{augmix} that improve the robustness to unknown corruptions.
-The corruption datasets are used for testing only.
+In the blind setting, the distribution of the test set is unknown, so data augmentation is used such as AugMix, which improves robustness to unknown distributions.
+AugMix mixes nine augmentations by default, and these augmentations do not include the corruption datasets used for testing.
+In this setting, an image enhancement model trains to enhance the features needed to classify out-of-distribution data from diverse data generated by the data augmentation.
+This enables the image enhancement model to increase classification accuracy for an unknown distribution, even though it does not learn the distribution of test time.